 Data law arises on almost all deals, but it’s become more important recently because:

 - more businesses are looking to acquire valuable data sets;

 - data laws around the world are proliferating;

-- fines for breaches of those laws are increasing – most notably under the EU GDPR; and
+- fines for breaches of those laws are increasing – most notably under the EU general data protection regulation; and

 Our guidance on ‘Data-driven M&A’ is attached below.
 It’s part of the GDR Insight Handbook 2020, which is available here.